The new year is a great time to try new things. Here are some compelling scientific reasons to have a go at lindy hop:

 This course will give you a solid foundation in fundamental lindy hop moves and techniques, ideal for people who’ve never danced before.
 With small class sizes you will meet a lovely group of people, meaning you’ll have friends to dance with when you come along to a social dance or drop in class.
-It is appropriate for absolute beginners as well as anyone else who wants to re-visit their basics
+It is appropriate for absolute beginners and anyone else who wants to re-visit their basics

 at Dance Studio Leeds

-cost: £30 for the 4wk course
+cost: £32 for the 4wk course

 Pre-booking and payment required in advance

 Have a look at this video for a taster of what you can expect on the course:

 Jump for joy this Christmas with this weeks footwork variation of the fortnight – the joy jump!

 We try to make our classes fun and enjoyable but there’s more to Lindy Hop than just taking classes.
 Whether you’re in it for the fun and friends or you want train hard and really ramp up your skills here are some great ways to hone your dancing skills outside of class (in no particular order):

 - Listen to swing music and learn more about it.
 A good place to start is Andy Lewis’s excellent DJ blog

 - Social dance!
 Lindy Hop is a social dance so learning the moves in a classroom will only get you so far.
 In order to really work on your connection, reaction, improvisation, and musicality skills you’ve got to get out on the dance floor and dance a whole song or two (preferably way more!).
 Locally we recommend The Sunday Swing Set (and btw it’s FREE!)
 If you don’t have a well established social dance where you are see if you can get the room a bit longer after a class for a bit of practice time or try to find a local venue that would be willing to let you play some swing music on a typically quiet night.